 Pennsylvania Leopold Conservation Award Seeks Nominees

-CAMP HILL, PA – Know a Pennsylvania farmer or forester who goes above and beyond in the care and management of natural resources?
-Nominate them for the 2020 Pennsylvania Leopold Conservation Award®.
+Know a Pennsylvania farmer or forester who goes above and beyond in the care and management of natural resources?
+Nominate them for the 2021 Pennsylvania Leopold Conservation Award®.

-Sand County Foundation presents the Leopold Conservation Award to private landowners in 20 states for extraordinary achievement in voluntary conservation.
-In Pennsylvania, the $10,000 award is presented annually with Pennsylvania Farm Bureau and Heinz Endowments.
+Sand County Foundation and national sponsor American Farmland Trust present the Leopold Conservation Award to private landowners in 22 states for extraordinary achievement in voluntary conservation.
+In Pennsylvania, the $10,000 award is presented with state partners: The Heinz Endowments and Pennsylvania Farm Bureau.

 Given in honor of renowned conservationist Aldo Leopold, the award recognizes landowners who inspire others with their dedication to land, water and wildlife habitat management on private, working land.
 In his influential 1949 book, “A Sand County Almanac,” Leopold called for an ethical relationship between people and the land they own and manage.